2nd South African Infantry Regiment: Origin

 The infantry regiments were raised with men from the four provinces of the Union: the 2nd Regiment troops were from Natal and Orange Free State.
 Many volunteers were from the Kaffrarian Rifles.
 Most of the recruits already had military training or experience.
-They were, in general, middle class, well-educated and well-bred men.
+They were, in general, middle-class, well-educated and well-bred men.

-The regiment was led by serving officers of the Union Defence Force, while the whole of 1st South African Brigade part of the South African Overseas Expeditionary Force coming under the command of Brigadier-General Henry Lukin DSO, a previous Inspector General of the UDF.
-The Brigade was attached to the 9th (Scottish) Division.
+The regiment was led by serving officers of the Union Defence Force, while the whole of 1st South African Brigade part of the South African Overseas Expeditionary Force coming under the command of Brigadier-General Henry Lukin DSO, a previous inspector general of the UDF.
+The brigade was attached to the 9th (Scottish) Division.

 Engagements

-The Regiment was deployed to France where it capture the village of Longueval and was deployed in the adjacent Delville Wood on 15 July 1916.
-The regiment then served with the Brigade at Arras during April 1917 and was part of the offensive at Ypres and Passchendale in September 1917, at Marrieres Wood in March 1918, at Messines in April 1918 and finally at Le Cateau in October 1918.
+The regiment was deployed to France, where it captured the village of Longueval and was deployed in the adjacent Delville Wood on 15 July 1916.
+The regiment then served with the brigade at Arras during April 1917 and was part of the offensive at Ypres and Passchendale in September 1917, at Marrieres Wood in March 1918, at Messines in April 1918 and finally at Le Cateau in October 1918.